Kamyares88/CODEXImageProcessingPackage/Pre-Processing/README.md

     Figure 6
     ![](Images/Figure%206.png)

-  * Next, the user is asked to brows for the working directory.
+  * Next, the user is asked to browse for the working directory.
 This is the directory in which results of this step will be saved.

-  * Next, the user is asked to brows for a source directory.
-This is the directory in which the results of Step 1 are saved.
+  * Next, the user is asked to browse for a source directory.
+This is the directory in which the results of Step 2 are saved.

 * **Performing Background Subtraction** [*Via S4_BackgroundSubtraction.ijm*]